db-puzzle/maintenance-OS/docs/UserPermissionSystem/PERMISSION_SYSTEM_SPECIFICATION.md

 ### Key Requirements
 - First user to sign up becomes the Super Administrator
 - Super Administrators can grant super administrator privileges to other users
+- New users can only be added by invitation from system administrators
+- Invitations are sent via email with secure, time-limited tokens
 - Permissions can be scoped to specific resources (e.g., create assets in Plant A but not Plant B)
 - Role-based access control (RBAC) using Laravel's authorization features
 - Permission inheritance and hierarchical structure